-A full current list of required immunizations is available on the Student Health Service website.
+A full current list of required immunizations is available on the UChicago Student Wellness website.
 Please note that medical students have a separate, medical school-specific form and will receive instructions on completing and submitting their documentation the summer prior to matriculation.

 The curricular goals of the University of Chicago Pritzker School of Medicine are intended to develop physicians from diverse segments of society whose personal attributes are manifest in their high moral, ethical, and compassionate care of patients; who are responsible to social and societal needs; and who have been thoroughly educated in the art and science of medicine so that they demonstrate sustained competence in medicine.